-Response: This Property is located at the southwest intersection of Scottsdale and Osborn Roads, approximately one-half mile north of Thomas Road and one-half mile south of Indian School Road with easy access to public transportation and is less than two miles away from the Loop 101, all of which provide regional access.
-By creating a comfortable and inviting pedestrian experience along the adjacent streets, The Osborn will encourage alternative modes of transportation, such as by foot, bicycle, bus and/or trolley.
-Encouraging these alternative means of transportation is inherent to downtown buildings as the Property is located near numerous restaurants, retail, medical, and cultural destinations.
+Response: The Property is located approximately one-quarter mile north of Osborn Road and one-quarter mile south of Indian School Road with easy access to public transportation and is less than two miles away from the Loop 101, all of which provide regional access.
+By creating a comfortable and inviting pedestrian experience along the adjacent street, 1st Street Townhomes will encourage alternative modes of transportation, such as by foot, bicycle, bus and/or trolley.
+Encouraging these alternative means of transportation is inherent to downtown buildings as the Property is located near numerous cultural, medical, employment, and service-related destinations.
+More specifically from a cultural standpoint, the site is located within close proximity to significant destinations such the SMOCA, Scottsdale Center for the Performing Arts, Scottsdale Stadium, Museum of the West (MOW), Marshall Way and Main Street galleries, and Scottsdale Artists School.
+All within a short walk from the Property.